Sign in Sign up

 Mapping it out

 While Jacob has thoroughly enjoyed SqlDBM thus far, he's actively looking for new capabilities that he can leverage.
-The newer capabilities that piqued his interest include our automation capabilities via our API, our data governance suite, and view lineage.
+The newer capabilities that piqued his interest include our automation capabilities via our API, our model governance suite, and view lineage.
 As the team's modeling practice evolves, they're looking to get into wider observability initiatives, like cataloging and governance.
 The tricky part is making sure that documentation lives in the same place, or at least communicates with, the model.
 And with SqlDBM, you can do just that.
 As Jacob best summarizes, "the model serves as a business blueprint that new data stakeholders can use and reference going forward."

 Related content